lypsychlab/younglab_scripts/github.md

 ```

 If this all worked, I should see a README file appear in my remote "testRepo" repo,
 with the fake README message in it.
+Now, whenever I want to push under this account, I can push to 'origin' (though it's a good idea to check beforehand that 'origin' is pointing where you want it to point, by using ```git remote -v```).
+I could also name a new remote, by switching out 'origin' for a different name in my ```git remote add``` command, and push to that remote.